 Uncertainty and risk go hand in hand.
-As in other activities where a biological resource is being manipulated, what we don't know is at least as important in shaping the program as what we do know and what we can control.
-This is because our ignorance often outweighs our knowledge about biological systems.
-It is the intent of the following discussion to present in general terms some of the known risks concerning the use of hatcheries.
-Their potential importance is further discussed under the strategies section.
+When a biological resource is being manipulated, what we do not know should at least be as important in shaping the program as what we do know and what we can control, because our ignorance often outweighs our knowledge about biological systems.
+The following discussion presents in general terms some known risks concerning the use of hatcheries.
+The potential importance of these risks is further discussed under the strategies section.

-The risks in using hatcheries in a species recovery program fall into two main categories; biological and social.
-Social risks (which are by no means confined to fish culture) include: false sense of security, diversion of funds from other management or restoration/recovery efforts, management by activity (rather than objective), and political abuse (public pressures).
+The risks in using hatcheries in a species recovery program fall into two main categories, social and biological.
+Social risks include: false sense of security, diversion of funds from other management or restoration/recovery efforts, management by activity rather than objective, political abuse, and misuse due to public pressure.
 The biological risks discussed in this report are largely due to our lack of knowledge.
-These include: loss of genetic diversity within and among populations, interbreeding between hatchery and native fish, competition with or predation by hatchery fish, disruptive behavior, effects on non-target species, disease, depletion of wild populations for broodstock, and escapement from hatcheries.
+These include: loss of genetic diversity within and among stocks, interbreeding between hatchery and wild fish, competition with or predation by hatchery fish, disruptive behavior, effects on non-target species, disease, depletion of wild stocks for broodstock, and escapement from hatcheries.

 The literature documents many negative biological effects of stocking hatchery-reared fish on top of wild populations.
-Marnell (1986) cites six categories of impacts, including: disease transmission, hybridization, trophic alterations, spatial alterations, changes in growth and survival, and displacement or elimination of wild fish populations.
-Recently, many authors have focused on the suitability of hatchery fish in the natural environment (Fleming and Gross 1992, Hilborn 1992, Irvine and Bailey 1992, Byrne et al. 1992, White 1992, Wiley et al. 1993, Stickney 1994).
+Marnell (1986) cites six categories of impacts: disease transmission, hybridization, trophic alterations, spatial alterations, changes in growth and survival, and displacement or elimination of wild fish populations.
+Recently, many studies have focused on the effects and behavior of hatchery fish in the natural environment (Vincent 1987, Fleming and Gross 1992, Hilborn 1992, Irvine and Bailey 1992, Byrne et al. 1992, White 1992, Wiley et al. 1993, Stickney 1994).
 Some authors argue that by definition, hatcheries are not a natural environment.
 They contend that with fish confined at densities up to 600 times those under natural conditions it is in fact impossible to produce "natural" fish in a hatchery environment (White 1992; Byrne et al. 1992; Hilborn 1992).

-However, reevaluation of hatchery procedures, changes in past practices, innovation in new designs, etc. are areas of current research interest and some authors believe that substantial gains in the suitability of hatchery fish can be achieved (Wiley et al. 1993; Stickney 1994; Beaman and Novotny 1994).
-While it should be relatively easy to make obvious "improvements" to the suitability of hatchery products, there is risk in thinking that the inadequacies of fish culture can be corrected.
-Wild populations maintain adaptive genetic diversity through natural selection, including their spawning behavior.
-Any form of artificial propagation that increases survival by reduction of natural mortality at any life history stage has the potential to change the genetic composition of the original stock.
+However, reevaluation of hatchery procedures, changes in past practices, and innovation in new designs are areas of current research interest and some authors believe that substantial gains in the suitability of hatchery fish can be achieved (Wiley et al. 1993; Stickney 1994; Beaman and Novotny 1994).
+While it should be relatively easy to make obvious "improvements" to the suitability of hatchery products, there is risk in thinking that the inadequacies of fish culture can be completely eliminated.
+Wild stocks adapt to their natural environment by the process of natural selection.
+Any form of artificial propagation that alters the natural selection regime has the potential to change the genetic composition of the original stock.

-Changing Roles of Hatcheries; Traditional, Mitigation, and Conservation places a great importance on preservation of natural systems and their diversity (ecosystem approach).
+Changing Roles of Hatcheries; Traditional, Mitigation, and Conservation

+Much of the recent criticism directed at hatcheries is the result of a philosophical shift and experience in fisheries management.
+The "newer" conservation approach to management places a great importance on preservation of natural systems and their diversity (ecosystem approach).
 The older "traditional" approach to fisheries management emphasized recreational and commercial use of fisheries and little regard was given to ecosystem stability and diversity (Cuenco et al. 1993; Martin 1994).
 Historically, hatcheries played an important role in the user-oriented paradigm and many "desirable" species were widely introduced outside their native range with little consideration given to possible adverse effects to the native ecosystem.
+Traditional hatchery uses have had profound, often negative, impacts on indigenous fish species.
+The current awareness of the value of native fish stocks, both as entities adapted to local conditions and as genetic reservoirs for the future of their species arose, in part, as a result of the disruptive aspects of species introductions.